thefactremains/zeronsd-quickstart/README.md

 ## ZeroTier Systemd Manager

-These instructions assume your Linux distribution comes with an outdated Go version.
+ZeroTier Systemd Manager requires Go v1.16 or later.
+The instructions below will install a working Go environment, allowing a "go get".

-We will be providing packages very soon.
+We will be providing rpms and debs very soon.

 ```
 curl -O https://storage.googleapis.com/golang/go1.16.4.linux-amd64.tar.gz